 Prior to the update, you gain access to the state and props through this method.
 It implies that even after the update is completed, you can analyze the values set before the update.
 When you use the getSnapshotBeforeUpdate() method, you must also use the componentDidUpdate() method, else there will be an error.

 The calling to this method happens after the component gets updated in the DOM.
 You can use this method as an opportunity to work on the DOM whenever the component gets updated.
 It facilitates network requests till you compare the current props to the previous ones.

-When the component is still mounting, it is rendered with some colour, say red.
-After it gets mounted, a timer alters the state, and the colour changes.
+When the component is still mounting, it is rendered with some color, say red.
+After it gets mounted, a timer alters the state, and the color changes.
 This action ultimately triggers the update phase.
 Because this component is implemented with a componentDidUpdate method, the method implements and writes a message inside the vacant DIV element: